tryscer/flock/flock-music.md

 ​	"Anyone else hears drums?" says Eleanore.
 ​	“What did you mean?”
 I ask Eddie.
 “When you said, ‘Do you know what it means?’”
 ​	Eddie turns to me.
 He holds my hand and looks deep into my eyes.
 “It means you were chosen, Alice.”
-​​	​I hear my heart beating in my ears again, like Babatunde’s big drum.
-I’m not sure what to say, so to play it safe, I giggle.
+​	I giggle.
 ​	Cindy says, “You’re the chosen one, Alice!”
+Eddie makes a sour face at her.
+​​	Inside, I'm boiling.
+Was I really chosen?
+No matter for what, I think, when did anyone ever choose me?
+I hear my heart beating in my ears again, like Babatunde’s big drum.

+​	*(BOOM!)*

-​	Eddie makes a sour face at her, then turns back to Eddie.
-“Just tell me one thing, man.
-One thing and then I’ll leave you alone.”
+“Just tell me one thing," Eddie says to Barry.
+"One thing and then I’ll leave you alone.”
 ​	“That’ll be the day.”
 ​	“How did you feel?”
 ​	“What do you mean?”
 Barry says.
 ​​	“When they were playing, man.
 When you were there listening to their music.
 Tell me how it felt.”
 ​	Barry takes a deep breath.
 ​	“It felt amazing,” he suddenly shouts.
 “Okay?
 It felt like a thousand pounds have been lifted off my shoulders?
 It was the best few minutes of my life.
-But now it’s over, our carriage is a pumpkin, and we’re due at our regular life, where you don’t play around with the police and you don’t — you don’t steal people’s Coke away.”
+But now it’s over, our carriage is a pumpkin, and we’re due at our regular life, where you don’t play around with the police and you don’t — don't -- you don’t steal people’s Coke away.”
 ​	“And,” says Eddie, “where your corporate life awaits you.
 Right, Bear?”
 ​	"Don't call me that.
 Only my friends call me that."
 ​	"All that responsibility, the little perks... the nice suits... and maybe, someday, if you slave hard enough, that corner office looming in the future..."
-​	"Well," Barry says, "not all of us are such big fans of day-drinking and idleness."
+​	"Well," Barry says, "not all of us are such big fans of day-drinking."
+​	"The future is a long carpeted corridor," Eddie says.
+"Think about that.
+A long carpeted corridor terminating in a big offic​e."

+In the front window, a big clock tower rises above dilapidated houses, its arched top mimicking London as I've seen it in newsreels... only this Big Ben is dwarfed by a big highway bridge being constructed above it.
+As we drive near it, it seems to have a grotesquely fancy train station building attached to its midriff.
+Barry parks the car.
+​	"Well," he says. "...yeah."
+​	"It's been a pleasure as always," says Eleanore. ​
 ​

-In the front window, a big clock tower rises above dilapidated houses, its arched top mimicking London as I've seen it in newsreels... only this Big Ben is dwarfed by a big, new highway bridge rising above it.
+We get out of the car, gloomy and stormy in the bright summer sun.
+​	"My luggage is in the trunk," Eleanore says.
+"Then I guess I'll be on my way."
+Suddenly and without notice, Cindy breaks down and hugs her.
+Eleanore puts on a disgusted face, but then hugs her back.

+​	*(Boom.)*

+​"Aw," says Eddie.
+"That is very heartwarming.
+Say, that reminds me of something.
+Barry, could I have your car keys?"
+​	"Good God, will you go already?"
+​	"In a moment, in a moment, in a moment.
+This is for a good cause, trust me."

+​	*(Boom.)*

+Barry hands him the car keys, and Eddie walks to the back of the car, where he unlocks the trunk.
+He swings the lid open and out ambles a very sweaty man in foreign, ceremonial garb, holding a very large drum.
+​	"Babatunde!"
+I cry.
+"What are you doing in the trunk?"
 ​